UkeHa/SalonikiAlexaSkill/README.md

 # Saloniki Alexa Skill

-This skill shows off a simple menu generator with a appetizer, main course and drink for a local restaurant.
+This skill shows off a simple menu generator with an appetizer, main course and drink for a local restaurant.

 ## Run "Locally"